magento/knowledge-base/src/troubleshooting/storefront/storefront-unable-to-enter-shipping-as-a-url-key.md

 Perform the following steps:

-1. Log in to the Admin.
+1. Log in to the Commerce Admin.
 1. Go to **Marketing** > SEO & Search > **URL Rewrites**.
 1. Click **Add URL Rewrite**.
 1. Select *Custom* on the Create URL Rewrite drop down.